Enlargement of the eurozone: French overseas territories

-The CFP franc is currently used as a euro pegged currency by three French overseas collectivities: French Polynesia, Wallis and Futuna and New Caledonia.
 The French government has recommended that all three territories decide in favour of adopting the euro.
 French Polynesia has declared itself in favour of joining the eurozone.
 Wallis and Futuna announced a neutral standpoint, that they would support a currency choice similar to what New Caledonia chooses.

 However, New Caledonia has yet to make a decision.
 Following an independence referendum held in November 2018, (Note: According to the Nouméa Accord, the Congress of New Caledonia was entitled to schedule an independence referendum during 2014–18, if a ⅔ majority for this exist in the Congress.
 Had the Congress refrained to call the referendum during 2014–18, the French state would have called for it to take place in November 2018.
 Had the electorate voted "yes" to full independence, the territory would have changed status from its current OCT status to becoming a fully sovereign state.
 The electorate voting "no" to full independence, a second independence referendum was called two years later, asking if the electorate is certain about their choice.
 The electorate confirmed their "no vote" in the second independence referendum, and a third and final one was called two years later, asking if the electorate is absolutely sure.
 The "no vote" having been confirmed again, settled the question, meaning that New Caledonia would maintain its current autonomy powers while continuing being a dependent OCT associated with France.
 In theory, the territory also had the third option "to become an integrated part of France as an Outermost region (OMR status)" — which automatically also would make it an integrated part of EU and the Eurozone — but this was not under consideration by any of the established political parties on the island, and thus not an option for the electorate to vote for in the independence referendum.) their opinion on whether or not to adopt the euro depended on the outcome.
 The result in 2018 was to stay with France, as confirmed later in 2020 and 2021 referendums.

 If the three collectivities decide to adopt the euro, the French government would make an application on their behalf to the European Council, and the switch to the euro could be made after a couple of years.
 If the collectivities fail to reach a unanimous decision about the future of the CFP franc, it would be technically possible to implement an individual currency decision for each territory.